jozsefsallai/fastbin/README.md

 For production environments, I recommend that you use a tool such as PM2 to keep your fastbin server running 24/7.

+## Storage Strategies

+At the moment, fastbin can store snippets using three different strategies: FileStorageStrategy, S3StorageStrategy, FirebaseStorageStrategy.
+You can specify which one you want to use by changing the value of the `storageStrategy` property inside of `config.[environment].json` from `FileStorageStrategy` to any of the ones mentioned earlier.

+Some storage strategies require additional configuration.

+### FileStorageStrategy

+You can specify the location of the stored snippets using the `fileStorage.location` config option.
+This path is relative to the root of the project.

+### S3StorageStrategy

+You need to specify the auth credentials, as well as the endpoint and the S3 bucket name inside the `aws.s3` object of the configuration file.

+### FirebaseStorageStrategy

+You need to specify the name of the Firebase Storage bucket inside of the `firebase.bucket` property of the config.
+You should also include your Firebase credentials certificate in the root of the project and call it `firebase.json` (this step is crucial).
+If you don't have a credentials JSON file yet, you can generate one in the settings of your Firebase projects.

 ## Contribution